Shiga Kogen – 15 Things To Do In Winter At Japan’s Largest Ski Resort

 At the Maruike Snow Activity Park – as discussed above – guests can enjoy sleds and tubes along with snowdrives and snowscoots (pictured above).
 Suitable for guests of all ages, the drives and scoots are easy to use and just as much fun for adults as they are adults.
 Running from December to March and with big discounts available through ‘Go To Travel’, this tour is always one of our most popular each winter!

 7 / ENJOY THE 360-DEGREE PANORAMIC VIEW FROM 2000 METERS

 Shiga Kogen is the highest ski resort in Japan and most of its mountain peaks are over 2000 meters high.
 Exploring the resort by skiing and snowboarding, you will encounter and go through a magnificent mountain landscape above the clouds.
 This is another reason why Shiga Kogen attracts so many skiers!

-One of the most spectacular views in Shiga is from the top of Central Area’s Higashidate Gondola Lift.
+One of the most spectacular views in Shiga is from the top of Central Area’s Higashidate Gondola.
 The 200°café right above the gondola station has an open-air balcony where you can enjoy delicious coffee and food while looking out over Shiga’s spectacular mountains.

-The resort’s Shiga Kogen International Ski School offers both group and private lessons for all levels of skiers and snowboarders.
-The school is based in the Okushiga Kogen base building and lessons are conducted in English and by certified instructors.
+Operating out of the Okushiga ski fields, Shiga Kogen International Ski School offers both group and private lessons for all levels of skiers and snowboarders by English-speaking, certified instructors.
 They also run a rental store with high quality, well-maintained gear for different levels.

 During the Christmas and New Year holidays followed by Chinese New Year in February, the school is busy and often fully-booked.
 So if your mind is already set on booking a lesson at that time, make sure you do so in advance!